 Ideally, it would be most productive and intuitively efficient for the same audience to access and visualize this support information at one location within the same setting and environment.
 Toward this end, CLIO has been designed to provide ECV/CDR support information.
-CLIO currently provides the interactive capability to temporally display gaps and overlaps of satellite and in-situ data/metadata to include: instruments, products, data sets, data set versions, variants, anomalies, strophes, jobs and files.
+CLIO currently provides the interactive capability to temporally display gaps and overlaps of satellite and in-situ data/metadata to include: instruments, products, datasets, dataset versions, variants, anomalies, strophes, jobs and files.
+These variants and strophes are discussed in greater detail by Barkstrom (2008).